 Another difficulty results from the fact that a single observer cannot remain in the situation for the complete length of time that the study takes.
-The observer spent eight hours per day in the ward for a three month period, but in the sense that the remaining sixteen hours of agency he studied, made it explicit that he was willing to give his subordinates leeway in several respects, in return for their support for certain rules which he deemed more important.
+The observer spont eight hours per day in the ward for a three month period, but in the sense that the remaining sixtuen hours of each day were unobserved, the study is unrepresentative.
+Attempts to overcome this difficulty were made by observing the various shifts for roughly equal periods of time, but this only succeeded in making the information more representative, it did not make it any more complete.